 Alongside my individual practice, I have eagerly collaborated with members of the artistic and/or academic community to realize projects that attempt to develop new strategies for collaboration, artistic research, and the creation of discursive interdisciplinary fields.

-Since 2012 I have been part of the board of the Austrian Association on Women Artists (VBKÖ, www.vbkoe.org) where, in 2012, I co-founded the Secretariat for Ghosts, Archival Politics and Gaps (http://www.skgal.org/) – an open working group that focuses on the 104-years of history of the association and the practices of feminist archival politics and history writing.
+In 2012, I co-founded the Secretariat for Ghosts, Archival Politics and Gaps (http://www.skgal.org/) – an open working group that focuses on the more than 100 years of history of the Austrian Association on Women Artists (VBKÖ, www.vbkoe.org) as well as the practices of feminist archival politics and history writing.

-Since 2013 I have been part of INVASORIX, a queer-feminist working group in Mexico City who is interested in songs, video clips, publications and tarot readings as activist and didactic practices.
+Since 2013 I have been part of INVASORIX, a queer/cuir-feminist working group in Mexico City who is interested in songs, video clips, publications and tarot readings as activist and didactic practices.